Summary of Recent Aid Changes

 Verifying Lifetime Eligibility Used (LEU)

-Students can log on to the National Student Loan Data System (NSLDS), using their Federal PIN number, to view their LEU.
+Students can log on to the National Student Loan Data System (NSLDS), using their Federal Student Aid ID (FSA ID), to view their LEU.
 The LEU will be found on the Financial Aid Review page.
 Students may use NSLDS to track the amount of Pell they have received, their percentage of Pell Lifetime Eligibility Used (LEU), as well as loan history and grant overpayment status.
 With loans, students may view how much they owe and obtain the loan servicer information for each loan.

 The Butte College Financial Aid Office will continue processing each eligible student's Pell Grant unless he or she notifies the Financial Aid Office not to do so.
 If a student is close to the 600% limit and does not want to utilize their Pell Grant at Butte College, they must notify the Financial Aid Office by submitting a signed Decline Pell Grant Form (available in July).
 The student's eligibility for other aid is not affected and the Board of Governor's Fee Waiver (BOGFW) will waive enrollment fees for students who are eligible.
 Forms submitted after the college has started to process the student's Pell funds CANNOT be honored.